aykerigma/Aigerim-portfolio-TSWD/aipub.md

 I talked to 5 people in total.
 I got great feedback from all of them.

-At first I talked to my mother.
-And since she's not familiar with the AI topic, I thought if she understands the graph, that would mean the graph is working.
+The first interviewee was not familiar with the AI topic.
+So I thought if she understands the graph, that would mean the graph is working.
 However, I also wanted people to get the right kind of conclusion.

-*Professor, 60s*
+*Adult, 60s*
   * *Linguistics isn't doing well.*
   * *The graph is very simple.*
   * *Machine learning and pattern recognition are doing very well.*